ClickCease

 When motorcycle brakes fail, the consequences can be devastating.
 Riders may lose control of the vehicle and collide head-on with another vehicle or crash into trees or other stationary objects.
 Motorcyclists may crash into pedestrians or others on the roadway.
 Riders also run the risk of getting thrown off their motorcycles.
 This could cause severe head injuries or other types of traumatic injuries, even if they are wearing a helmet or other protective gear.

-When an individual is injured due to a defective motorcycle or faulty part, he or she can file what is known as a product liability claim against the motorcycle manufacturer or the maker of a defective part, which may have caused or contributed to the incident.
+When an individual is injured due to a defective motorcycle or part, he or she can file a product liability claim against the motorcycle manufacturer or the maker of the defective part, which may have caused or contributed to the incident.

-Injured motorcycle victims in such cases can seek compensation for damages, including medical expenses, lost wages, hospitalization, permanent injury, rehabilitation, pain and suffering and emotional distress.
-Injured victims or their families would be well advised to contact an experienced product liability lawyer who has experience successfully handling similar cases and holding negligent manufacturers accountable.
+Injured motorcycle victims can seek compensation for damages, including medical expenses, lost wages, hospitalization, permanent injury, rehabilitation, pain and suffering, and emotional distress.
+Injured victims or their families would be well advised to contact an experienced product liability lawyer with a proven track record of successfully handling similar cases and holding negligent manufacturers accountable.

 Source: https://www.nhtsa.gov/vehicle/2018/TRIUMPH/STREET%252520TRIPLE%252520RS#recalls